MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder/P1-Clone-FlappyBird/content.md

 Now open Xcode, we are going to write some Objective-C code!

-Replace the entire content of _MainScene.m_ (except for the copyright header at the top) with this content:
+Replace the entire content of *MainScene.m* (except for the copyright header at the top) with this content:

+    #import "MainScene.h"
     static const CGFloat scrollSpeed = 80.f;
     @implementation MainScene {
         CCSprite *_hero;
     }
     - (void)update:(CCTime)delta {
         _hero.position = ccp(_hero.position.x + delta * scrollSpeed, _hero.position.y);
     }
     @end

-We are creating a private instance variable for our code connection __hero_.
+We are creating a private instance variable for our code connection *_hero*.
 We also define a constant for the scroll speed because we will reference it from various points in code later.
 Finally we implement the update method (which is called every frame by Cocos2d) and use it to modify the x position of the fly.
-By multiplying the scroll speed with _delta_ we ensure that the fly always moves at the same speed , independent of the frame rate. _Disclaimer: setting the position manually in an update method is not the best use of a physics engine but this tutorial focuses on cloning flappy birds and not on physics best practices (stay tuned for such a tutorial in future)._
+By multiplying the scroll speed with *delta* we ensure that the fly always moves at the same speed , independent of the frame rate. *Disclaimer: setting the position manually in an update method is not the best use of a physics engine but this tutorial focuses on cloning flappy birds and not on physics best practices (stay tuned for such a tutorial in future).*

 Once you added this code you can run your App.
 You should see the fly falling down and slowly grinding over the floor until it leaves the right edge of the screen.